-November-December Catholic Herald magazine is published; theme is cultural diversity
+Nov/Dec issue of Catholic Herald magazine is published; theme is family faith practices

-The November-December issue of Catholic Herald magazine, the magazine of the Diocese of Sacramento, has been published.
+The November-December issue of Catholic Herald magazine of the Diocese of Sacramento has been published.
 The digital edition is available on the right margin of this website or by clicking on the image at the left.

 Bishop Jaime Soto is publisher of the magazine, which is published six times each year and includes moving faith stories and high-quality photography about Catholics in the diocese as well as news and events of the local church.
 Individual faith stories are the cornerstone of Catholic Herald Magazine and columns also explore the Catholic faith and educate about the teachings of the church.
 To donate $15 per year to receive Catholic Herald, call (916) 733-0266.

-Printed edition of the 2013 Diocese of Sacramento Directory available to order
+Diocese of Sacramento 2014 Directory available to order

 The directory contains contact information for all parishes, schools, diocesan offices and institutions and agencies of the diocese.
 The directory also contains listings for all priests, deacons and men and women religious.

-Copies of the 2013 printed directory can be purchased by using the link to the PDF form below.
-If you wish to order, print out the form with your requested order and mail it in with your payment.
-The suggested donation per book is $12.50 ($8 plus $4.50 for postage and handling).
-You may pay $8 per book (and avoid the postage and handling fee) by picking up your directory order at the Diocesan Pastoral Center at 2110 Broadway in Sacramento from 8:30 a.m. to 4:30 p.m. on weekdays.
+Additional copies of the directory may be purchased by using the link to the PDF form below.
+If you wish to order, print out the form with your requested order.
+The suggested donation per book is $14.50 ($10 plus $4.50 for postage and handling).
+You may pay $10 per book (and avoid the postage and handling fee) by picking up your directory order at the Diocesan Pastoral Center at 2110 Broadway in Sacramento from 8:30 a.m. to 4:30 p.m. on weekdays.
 Only orders with payment by check or money order payable to the Diocese of Sacramento will be processed.